Plan ahead and protect your estate.

 If you have a Will in place at the time of your death, then it is the responsibility of your Executor to submit the Inheritance Tax account to HM Revenue & Customs and to organise the payment of the Inheritance Tax from funds held in your estate.
 If there is no Will in place, then it is the responsibility of the Administrator to carry out this role.

-a.
 Inheritance Tax is a tax charged on death.
-The current Inheritance Tax rate is 40%.
+The current Inheritance Tax rate is 40%, but thresholds apply.
 Any assets left to a surviving spouse or civil partner pass free of Inheritance Tax as well as any assets left to a charity.

 Meet Your Lawyers